MollysCaptain/practical-computer-vision/docs/add_shortcut_to_google_drive.md

 # How to Add a Shortcut to a Google Drive Folder

+Adding a shortcut from a shared Google Drive folder to your own account allows you fast access to the data without having to download it.

-Follow these steps to add a shortcut to a shared Google Drive folder in your own Drive for easy access.
+Follow these steps to add a shortcut to a shared Google Drive folder in your own Drive for quick access.

 ---